 As the Campaign Director for major capital campaigns, he implemented the major phase of a $10 million campaign for the Royal Flying Doctor Service South Eastern Section and a $30 million campaign for Vision Australia.

 As Cards & Products Manager for UNICEF Australia, developed and implemented a multimedia based marketing campaign for the corporate and consumer markets and had oversight of emergency appeals and regular giving (the 'Global Parent Program').

-As Marketing Manager for the University of Technology Sydney (UTS), built and managed the University's corporate marketing function, developed the UTS brand and introduced a coordinated advertising and student recruitment program across the University.
+As Marketing Manager for the University of Technology Sydney (UTS), Mark built and managed the University's corporate marketing function, developed the UTS brand and introduced a coordinated advertising and student recruitment program across the University.

 He has a Masters of Business (Marketing) from the University of Technology Sydney, a Postgraduate Diploma (Marketing) from Charles Sturt University and a BA Honours Degree (Sociology) from Goldsmiths College, London University.

 Peter has held senior fundraising and development positions in the education and not-for-profit sectors, including Head of Fundraising at St Vincents & Mater Health Sydney (six hospitals), Director of Development at the University of Western Australia and Executive Director of Institutional Advancement at Macquarie University.